scipy-conference/scipy_proceedings/papers/mellissa_cross_p/mellissa_cross_p.rst

 :institution: Department of Earth Sciences, University of Minnesota

 -----------------------------------------------------------------------------------------------------
-PySPLIT: a Package for the Generation, Analysis, and Visualization of HYSPLIT Air Parcel Trajectory
+PySPLIT: a Package for the Generation, Analysis, and Visualization of HYSPLIT Air Parcel Trajectories
 -----------------------------------------------------------------------------------------------------

 .. class:: abstract